 Different yield types aren’t specific to brands like Brother, HP, Lexmark, Epson, or Xerox.
-These manufacturers all offer wonderful high-yield and standard toner options, and both cartridge types should be easily available for purchase, especially within online retailer and manufacturer websites.
+These manufacturers all offer wonderful high-yield and standard toner options, and both cartridge types should be easily available for purchase, especially within online retailers and manufacturer websites.

-However, how long it takes for specific toner yield or model to arrive can vary greatly, so be sure to specifically search for what you need well before you actually need it.
+However, how long it takes for a specific toner yield or model to arrive can vary greatly, so be sure to specifically search for what you need well before you actually need it.
 This allows for plenty of time to get the cartridge without risking running out of toner before a replacement arrives.

 A great managed print service can also ensure that you’ll always have the right toner ready when you need it without worrying about ordering, delivery time, or current availability.